 For best results, send reminder emails at intervals of three, 24 and 36 hours after the customer abandoned their cart.
-With a GoCentral store you can create and schedule reminder emails so the sequence automatically launches when any customer leaves their cart without buying.
+With an ecommerce store builder you can create and schedule reminder emails so the sequence automatically launches when any customer leaves their cart without buying.

 We’ve already outlined the first email template as a friendly reminder.
 In the second email, sent out 24 hours after the first ACR email, the message should be much the same with only a subtly harder push.
 Remind the customer again that they left items in their shopping cart, but this time, let them know that their cart may expire or that the item might sell out because of its popularity.